kora-projects/kora-docs/mkdocs/docs/en/documentation/json.md

 Module allows you to create productive and reflection-free JSON readers and writers for application classes using annotations.

+For a step-by-step walkthrough before the reference details, see [JSON](../guides/json.md).

 ## Dependency { #dependency }

 ===! ":fontawesome-brands-java: `Java`"